scottgrossworks/TagCloudSearch/README.txt

         -- Contains funcitons to submit a search through the UI automatically and trigger a registered callback upon receipt of return data
-        -- Use these functions to program your website buttons and tabs
+        -- Use these functions to program your website buttons and tabs -- Make the bricks in your returned blog posts clickable and searchable

     ** /js/TagCloudSearch_INIT.js